 The Golden Age of Athens

 Another common association with Athens is philosophy.
 The word “philosophy,” comes from a Greek word (philosophia) which means “the love of wisdom.”
-Socrates and Plato are two of the most known philosophers of the Golden Age.
+Socrates and Plato are two of the most well-known philosophers of the Golden Age.
 Socrates is credited with the Socratic method of teaching, while Plato wrote many philosophical works.
 His most famous written work is The Republic.

 Ancient Greece also produced many important thinkers in the realm of science.
 Hippocrates applied logic to the field of medicine and collected information on hundreds of patients.
-His work helped advance the understanding on what causes disease or death and also swayed people away from believing in supernatural causes.
+His work helped advance the understanding on what causes disease or death, and also swayed people away from believing in supernatural causes.

 Math and science were also important in Athenian society.
 Much of what we learn in math and science classes today comes from Golden Age Athens.
 For example, Pythagoras developed the Pythagorean theorem while Euclid introduced the world to Geometry.
 The lever and pulley were system was first explained by Archimedes, who also deducted the first accurate calculation of Pi (π).